Code-Institute-Submissions/approach_people/testing.md

 * Successfully tested that buttons are redirecting to the appropriate route.
 #### Look for Job
 * Look for a Job - displays correctly all jobs posted with images and text showing correctly
-* Search Bar - Finds searched word with no issues if it exists in DB, in case there is no such word, red text is showing correctly on middle of the page.
+* Search Bar - Finds searched word with no issues if it exists in DB, function works by clicking enter and dedicated Search button.
+In case there is no such word, red text is showing correctly on middle of the page.
 * Apply - Redirects to a default mailing service, no issues there.
 * Edit Job - Takes all information from DB regarding clicked job and displays correctly in type of form, any of the field can be changed
 * Delete Job - Pop up modal appears on click asking user to confirm selected action, if user confirms the action, job is deleted successfully from DB, otherwise user is back to all Jobs Posted.